Scottie35/PikaJS/README.md

 PikaJS is based on Balalaika, which itself is simply a very, very small "jQuery" that's only 986 bytes in size.
 When you look at its source code, first you weep.
 Then, after awhile, you realize that it's actually quite simple.
 It's just nicely optimized.

-Modern browsers (including IE10 and up) will work just fine with Balalaika.
+Modern browsers (including IE10 and up - COUGH!) will work just fine with Balalaika.
 At this point, browsers have all the functions they need to do fancy jQuery-like stuff without all kinds of hacks.
 So, Balalaika simply leverages this built-in functionality in a nice, small, jQuery-like "wrapper".

 BUT, the only functions included in Balalaika are: